romueller/gefast-paper-analysis/README.md

-# GeFaST: An improved method for OTU assignment by generalising Swarm's fastidious clustering approach (submitted)
+# Evaluation of extended fastidious clustering implemented in GeFaST

-Scripts for the evaluation of GeFaST's extended fastidious-clustering capabilities.
+Scripts for the evaluation of GeFaST's extended fastidious-clustering capabilities as presented in [*GeFaST: An improved method for OTU assignment by generalising Swarm's fastidious clustering approach*](https://doi.org/10.1186/s12859-018-2349-1).

 ## How to use it